TravaMurava-jpg/WeatherApp/README.md

 # WeatherApp

-Simple React Native app, that shows current weather in current or any choosed location, with forecast
+Simple React Native app, that shows current weather in current or any choosed location, with forecast, dynamic background and images of current weather state
 - The API used is OpenWeatherMap

 To properly launch the app you need to: